sungsoo-ucsb/GarnerKindLai_MeTu/Two-photon calcium imaging/README.md

 No special hardware requirement.

 Run the main_analysis.m Part 1 to analyze the sample 2p dataset.
-It took 27.6 min on a regular computer.
+It took around 15 min on a regular computer.

-Figure 7k-l can be reproduced by running the scripts in the "Two-photon calcium imaging\Figures\" folder, using the pre-processed data.
+Run the main_analysis.m Part 2 to reproduce plots in Fig 5 using the pre-processed data.